moby/moby/docs/reference/commandline/restart.md

     Restart a container

           --help         Print usage
-      -t, --time=10      Seconds to wait for stop before killing the container
+      -t, --time=INT     Seconds to wait for stop before killing the container, default is '10'